AlexKaut/FunnyButtonMP3/README.md

 # FunnyButtonMP3
-Instructions on how to make a meme button on an arduino with an mp3 module
+Instructions on how to make a meme button on an arduino with a mp3 module